cbrueffer/cbrueffer.github.io/content/authors/cbrueffer/_index.md

 - Visitors
 ---

-I am a Genomic Data Scientist currently working as a Senior Bioinformatician at the cancer diagnostics company [SAGA Diagnostics](http://sagadiagnostics.com/) and am affiliated with
+I am a Biomedical Data Scientist currently working as a Senior Bioinformatician at the cancer diagnostics company [SAGA Diagnostics](http://sagadiagnostics.com/) and am affiliated with
 [Lund University](https://portal.research.lu.se/portal/en/persons/christian-brueffer%2834807b93-a7ad-4694-82b7-2a665a620c14%29.html) in Sweden.

 My research focuses on the development of diagnostics based on tumor DNA/RNA deep sequencing